PoorRican/bimWorkshopDatabase/README.md

 The parameter prompt *needs* to have the `{omniclass}` placeholder in it.
 This is where the product/omniclass name will be inserted.

-Likewise, the value prompt *needs* to have the `{ordinal}` placeholder in it.
-This is where the ordinal number (ie:
-"first", "2nd"...) will be inserted.
+Likewise, the value prompt *needs* to have the `{parameter}` placeholder in it.
+This is where the parameter name will be inserted.